 Practical Travel Tips

-To make your trip smoother, keep these in mind:
+To make your trip smoother regardless of when you choose as the best time to go to Portugal, keep these in mind:

 - Pack layers for changing weather